skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Working_with_Multiple_Masking_Engines.md

 ![Screen Shot 2017-08-06 at 4.10.01 PM.png](./media/image2.png)

+For both of these use cases, you will need to be able to move various objects between masking engines.
+These objects may include the
+following:

+  - Algorithms
+  - Connectors
+  - Domains
+  - File Formats
+  - Inventories
+  - Masking Jobs
+  - Rulesets

+You can move a subset of these objects between engines using the Masking V5 APIs.
+See the following sections for instructions.

 ## Best Practice Guide & Example Architectures for Synchronizing

 Engine synchronization provides a general and flexible way to move